kkrruumm/void-install-script/README.md

 The fips140 compliant value here would be 600000 according to owasp, though this would result in a 10 minute disk unlock time.

+- zfsiters sets the specific amount of iterations for the pbkdf2 kdf used by ZFS, as ZFS does not have a built in way to calculate this based on the amount of time the user would like to wait.
+Raise or lower as desired, with the same implications as itertime with LUKS.

 - The `post_install` function may be defined if the user would like to run custom commands once installation has completed.

 This function does not need to be defined, but if it is, this will be the last task the installer handles.
 This function has access to all of the variables defined by the installer, and has access to wrapper commands such as `system` and `install`.